 I am a UK and European Patent Attorney with 17 years' experience specialising in the fields of software, electronics and high-value manufacturing, including business methods, semiconductors and optics.

-I founded Lean IP after hearing more and more of my clients and prospects talking about lean.
+I founded Lean IP in 2014 after hearing more and more of my clients and prospects talking about lean.
 Having reached the level of six sigma black belt at Motorola, I realised that Lean IP can kill two birds with one stone - improving value for both my own clients and my clients' customers.

 For my A-level project I wrote a Z80 disassembler in machine code.
 While an undergraduate, I developed accounts and stock control software.
 My PhD and subsequent research work focussed on fabrication and testing of nanometre-scale transistors and other very small structures.
 At Motorola I managed a semiconductor product analysis laboratory, having worked as a yield improvement engineer on a variety of products including System on Chip (SoC) devices, smartcards and microcontrollers.
 I was introduced to the patent profession when I needed a patent attorney to protect my own software invention.

 I received an MSc in advanced computing science and a PhD in computational biology from the University of Glasgow.
 My PhD and research work was focused on mathematical modelling of biological systems, in particular on metabolism in Trypanosoma brucei, the parasite that causes African Sleeping Sickness.
 My subsequent research, carried out at the MRC Human Genetics Unit in Edinburgh, was on image processing and 3D geometric modelling of the heart.
 While at the MRC I won funding from the MRC Centenary Award to study and model the development and malformations of the vertebrate limb.